koor-tech/koor/Documentation/CRDs/Cluster/ceph-cluster-crd.md

 (2) if the node has its taints or affinities modified in such a way that the node is no longer usable by Rook.
 Any changes to taints or affinities, intentional or unintentional, may affect the data reliability of the Ceph cluster.
-In order to help protect against this somewhat, deletion of nodes by taint or affinity modifications must be "confirmed" by deleting the Rook Ceph operator pod and allowing the operator deployment to restart the pod.
+In order to help protect against this somewhat, deletion of nodes by taint or affinity modifications must be "confirmed" by deleting the Koor operator pod and allowing the operator deployment to restart the pod.

 For production clusters, we recommend that `useAllNodes` is set to `false` to prevent the Ceph